Category: Tax Planning

 • Standard deduction of Rs.
 40,000

-• Concessions for senior citizens’ on interest income and health insurance premium paid
+• Special concessions for senior citizens on interest income and health insurance premium payments

-Ensure that you consider rebates, exemptions, deductions etc. as applicable while filing your ITR.
+Ensure that you consider any applicable rebates, exemptions, deductions, and benefits while filing your ITR.

 Dilzer Consultants Pvt Ltd